Sayyid Mir Muhammad Alim Khan: Family

-Before the outbreak of World War II, during the "Great Terror", the youngest of the remaining sons of Seyid Alim Khan, Rakhimkhan, who remained in the USSR, tried to flee the country, but he was detained by Soviet border guards right on the Soviet-Afghan border.
-According to some sources, he was detained on the territory of the Uzbek SSR, right on the Amu Darya River, which separated the USSR and Afghanistan; according to other sources, he was detained on the territory of the Turkmen SSR, where the border between the USSR and Afghanistan runs through the steppes and hills.
-After that, a sentence of execution was read to him, and he was shot by the NKVD.The middle of the three, Shakhmurad, was also with his brothers in a Moscow orphanage, but in 1922, together with several Bukhara youths, he was sent by the authorities of the Bukhara People's Soviet Republic to study in Germany as part of the training of new young personnel for the young republic.
+Before the outbreak of World War II, during the "Great Terror", the youngest of these sons of Seyid Alim Khan, Rahimkhan, who remained in the USSR, tried to flee the country, but was detained by Soviet border guards on the Soviet-Afghan border.
+According to some sources, he was detained in the territory of the Uzbek SSR, on the Amu Darya River, which separated the USSR and Afghanistan; according to other sources, he was detained in the territory of the Turkmen SSR, where the border between the USSR and Afghanistan runs through the steppes and hills.
+After that, a sentence of execution was read to him, and he was shot by the NKVD.The middle of the three, Shahmurad, was also with his brothers in a Moscow orphanage, but in 1922, together with several Bukhara youths, was sent by the authorities of the Bukhara People's Soviet Republic to study in Germany as part of the training of new young personnel for the young republic.
 Due to ideological considerations, he was given a new full name - "Alimov Shah Muratovich" (according to other sources, his full name was "Shakhmurad Alimkhanov").
 After returning from studies, he was fluent in German.
-He also studied at the Institute of the coal industry.
-According to Shakhmurad's classmate, Khaidar Yusupov, Shakhmurad dreamed of becoming a military man, but he could not be admitted to study at a military school due to ideological considerations, since he was "the son of an enemy of the people."
+He also studied at the Institute of the Coal Industry.
+According to Shahmurad's classmate, Khaidar Yusupov, Shahmurad dreamed of becoming a military man, but could not be admitted to study at a military school due to ideological considerations, as he was "the son of an enemy of the people."
 After that, on the advice of friends and acquaintances, he decided to disown his father.
 In 1930 (according to other sources, in 1929) he wrote an open letter to his father through the Izvestia newspaper, where he renounced Seyid Alim Khan, accusing him and his government of grave sins and deeds.
-According to some reports, this was arranged by the NKVD, which pushed him to take such a step through acquaintances and friends who were informers of this special service.
-After that, he was admitted in the Moscow Military Engineering Academy named after V. V. Kuibyshev.
-After graduation, he began teaching at the same academy.
-He served in the Red Army and later received the rank of major general.
-He participated in the Great Patriotic War (World War II) and lost his leg, was awarded the Order of the Red Banner, and after the end of the war he again began teaching at the V. V. Kuibyshev Military Engineering Academy in Moscow.
-He was married, his wife's name was Lidia Mikhailovna.
-According to the memoirs of one of Shakhmurad's contemporaries, "When Shakhmurad came to visit us with his wife Lidia Mikhailovna, then, having drunk, he remembered his parents and cried."
-Many of Shahmurad's acquaintances and friends did not know about his origin, and he spoke about his past only to close friends.
+According to some reports, this was arranged by the NKVD, which pushed him to take such a step through acquaintances and friends who were NKVD informants.
+Subsequently, he was admitted to the V. V. Kuibyshev Military Engineering Academy in Moscow, and then taught there upon graduation.
+He later served in the Red Army, achieving the rank of major general, and participated in World War II, when he lost a leg.
+He was awarded the Order of the Red Banner and, after the end of the war, again began teaching at the V. V. Kuibyshev Military Engineering Academy in Moscow, then married Lidia Mikhailovna.
+According to the memoirs of one of Shakhmurad's contemporaries, "when Shahmurad came to visit us with his wife Lidia Mikhailovna, he became drunk, remembered his parents, and cried."
+Many of Shahmurad's acquaintances and friends did not know of his origin, and he spoke about his past only to close friends.
 According to some reports, he died in 1985 in Moscow, at the age of 75.